PredictiveMovement/digital-twin/README.md

 Add .env with the mapbox token `REACT_APP_MAPBOX_ACCESS_TOKEN=<YOUR TOKEN>` - we want to remove this step by using libremap

     npm start

+### Branch Strategy
+- `main` — is CI/CD to production cluster
+- `develop` — is where all PRs target and which runs CI/CD to staging cluster

 ## License